MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/network-patterns-overview.md

 The following highlights some advantages and disadvantages of using switchless configurations:

-- No switch is necessary for East-West traffic, however, a switch is required for North-South traffic.
+- No switch is necessary for in-cluster (East-West) traffic; however, a switch is required for traffic outside the cluster (North-South).
 This may result in lower capital expenditure (CAPEX) costs, but is dependent on the number of nodes in the cluster.

 - If switchless is used, configuration is limited to the host, which may reduce the potential number of configuration steps needed.
 However, this value diminishes as the cluster size increases.